 There isn’t one universal guide for feeding plants, and knowing when and what to feed plants, is crucial to plant growth in your garden.

-You may believe that the majority of plants can gain all the nutrients they need from the sunlight they capture, although this is true to a certain degree, your plants will still need additional nutrients to ensure that they are as healthy as can be.
+You may believe that the majority of plants can gain all the nutrients they need from the sunlight they capture or through watering, although this is true to a certain degree, your plants will still need additional fertiliser nutrients to ensure that they are as healthy as can be.

 If you have a range of plants in your garden, you will have to make sure you are feeding each plant correctly.